What To Pack For A Winter Bus Tour To The Cliffs Of Moher

 6. Good pair of binoculars

 If you are interested in watching some bird life or getting a better look at the cliffs and the wild atlantic waves below, bringing along a good pair of binoculars is a great idea.
-If you don’t own any, fear not, as there are some coin operated viewing stations which anyone can use at their leisure.
+If you don’t own any, fear not, as there are some coin operated viewing stations which anyone can use at their leisure to enjoy this particular landscape of Ireland.

 What NOT to pack